danboid/TVBIRR/README.md

 # TVBIRR

-**TV Box Internet Radio Recorder (TVBIRR)** is an ansible playbook to configure a X96 Max+ (or similar, if you adjust the playbook) TV box to act as an internet radio streaming and recording device that you can operate entirely with the infrared remote included with the TV box.
+**TV Box Internet Radio Recorder (TVBIRR)** is an ansible playbook to configure a X96 Air or X96 Max(+) TV box to function as an internet radio streaming and recording device that you can operate entirely with the infrared remote included with the TV box.
 It includes a playlist of over 21000 free-to-play internet radio stations.

 ![X96 Max Plus pic](https://github.com/danboid/TVBIRR/blob/main/images/x96Max%2B.jpg)